Counting Parabolic Principal G-bundles with Nilpotent Sections over $\mathbb{P}^{1}$: Introduction

 \textbf{Acknowledgements.} The author would like to thank his PhD advisor Roman Fedorov for being very patient in answering various questions and his help with editing numerous versions of this paper.
-The author is thankful to Bogdan Ion for reading Mellit's paper \cite{Mel} together, which has been very helpful.
+The author is grateful to Bogdan Ion for several helpful discussions.
 The author is partially supported by NSF DMS grants $1764391$ and $2001516$.
 A part of the work was done while visiting the University of Lyon.
+Finally, the author would like to thank anonymous referees for useful comments and interesting questions.